-It’s easy to keep a steady supply of rainwater on hand for your garden or lawn with these DIY projects…it’s not only a frugal method to irrigate your garden, it also helps conserve water.
+It’s easy to keep a steady supply of rainwater on hand for outdoor use with these ideas…it’s not only a frugal method for irrigation, it also helps conserve water.

 Rainwater is considered “greywater” which means it’s not fit for human consumption, but fine to use on plants (including food-bearing) and grass.
 An added benefit is that it’s not treated with chlorine, something plants are happy to do without.